 - For a given course, you cannot take sequential levels, ex. “a” and “b” level, in the same session.

-- Weld 215, Welding for ECT Technicians will be offered on Sat.
+- Weld 215, Welding for ECT Technicians will be offered in Fall 2022 on Saturday

-All students must have their own Personnel Protective Equipment (PPE).
+All students must have their own Personal Protective Equipment (PPE).